 Education and Training

-The Department of Physical Medicine and Rehabilitation (PM&R) offers residency and training programs that are nationally recognized.
-Residents learn the specialty of physical medicine and rehabilitation as physicians delivering care under the supervision of attending faculty members at UT Southwestern Medical Center, Children’s Health℠ Children’s Medical Center, Dallas Veterans Affairs Medical Center, and Texas Health Presbyterian Hospital Dallas.
+The Department of Physical Medicine and Rehabilitation (PM&R) offers nationally recognized resident and fellowship training programs.
+Residents and fellows have an opportunity to learn as physicians in the specialty and subspecialties of physical medicine and rehabilitation while delivering care under the supervision of attending faculty members at UT Southwestern Medical Center, Children’s Health℠ Children’s Medical Center, Dallas Veterans Affairs Medical Center, and Texas Health Presbyterian Hospital Dallas.